 Before the tube output reaches back to the input, it passes through a peak detector.
 The peak detector is essentially a series connection of a diode and a capacitor that outputs a DC voltage equal to the peak value of the applied AC signal.
 In this case, the DC voltage is a negative bias voltage for the tube’s grid.

 Therefore, as the input signal level increases, so too does the negative bias voltage.

-As the negative bias voltage at the grid is increased (made more negative), the current at the grid is decreased.
+As the negative bias voltage at the grid increases (made more negative), the current at the grid decreases.
 In this case, the tube is biased “colder”.

 Put differently, the “sidechain signal” of a variable-mu compressor continuously adjusts the bias of the tube to alter its gain appropriately.

 Here’s a simple signal flow chart to express the compressor sidechain.
 Note that, with variable-mu compressors, the peak detector would be the level detection circuit, and the DC bias of the grid would be the control signal: